gaoyuanliang/road_sign_tagging/README.md

 # road sign tagging

-Tagging the images which has the road signs like
+Tagging the images which have the road signs like

 ![example of road signs](https://www.guide2dubai.com/Portals/0/Images/Living/Transportation/dubai-road-signs.jpg)